serenorg/serendb/docs/rfcs/036-physical-replication.md

 When a read replica follows the primary in PostgreSQL, it needs to stream all the WAL from the primary and apply all the records, to keep the local copy of the data consistent with the primary.
-In Neon, the replica can fetch the updated page versions from the pageserver, so it's not necessary to apply all the WAL.
+In SerenDB, the replica can fetch the updated page versions from the pageserver, so it's not necessary to apply all the WAL.
 However, it needs to ensure that any pages that are currently in the Postgres buffer cache, or the